-Our next class starts in September 2021 – Class is Full
+Our next class starts in September 2022 – Applications Now Open!

-Once you are accepted into the training program, you will take classes and start to accumulate Continuing Education (CE) and volunteer hours.
+If you are accepted into the training program, you will take classes and start to accumulate Continuing Education (CE) and volunteer hours.
 To become certified, you need 8 hours of continuing education (CE) and 40 hours of volunteer work in addition to completing the class.
-You will have one full year from the end of the classroom work to complete the CE and volunteer work.
+Trainees have one full year from the end of the classroom work to complete the CE and volunteer work.

 The Banshee Reeks VMN Chapter proudly offers a highly acclaimed and state sponsored eight-month training course for community members interested in working toward certification as a Virginia Master Naturalist.
 Classes are held in person at Banshee Reeks Nature Preserve.

 - The course explores a variety of topics including biogeography, herpetology, ornithology botany, ecology, ornithology, management and conservation of ecological systems such as wetlands, forest and urban/suburban settings, as well as teaching and interpretive skills in citizen science.

 - Our curriculum consists of 15 sessions held annually September through April, on Saturdays 9 am to 3 pm.
 The course combines classroom and field instruction.
 Successful completion of the training requires passing both the mid-term and final examinations, and submission of a nature journal.